Find Affordable College Courses

 Lubbock, TX

-Out-of-state tuition fees for undergraduate students at Texas Tech are $24,121 per year.
+The average tuition and fees for an out-of-state undergraduate student at Texas Tech are $24,121 a year.
 After completing their degree, petroleum engineering graduates from Texas Tech carry an average student debtload of $26,000.

-Texas Tech also claimed a spot on our Best Petroleum Engineering Schools list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, Texas Tech also did well on our Best Petroleum Engineering Schools list.
+It’s in the top 20% of all schools reviewed in this analysis.

-Read full report on Petroleum Engineering at Texas Tech University
+Full Petroleum Engineering at Texas Tech University Report

-Out of the 25 schools in the United States that were part of this year’s ranking, The University of Texas at Austin landed the # 4 spot on the list.
-UT Austin is a fairly large public school located in the city of Austin.
+The excellent programs at The University of Texas at Austin helped the school earn the #4 place on this year’s ranking of the best petroleum engineering schools in the United States.
+UT Austin is a fairly large public school located in the large city of Austin.

 Read full report on Petroleum Engineering at The University of Texas at Austin